Skip to main content

 Launch Gwen to bind your meta and execute your features to automate scenarios.

-The CLI is used to launch Gwen and execute features.
-When launched on a directory, it will recursively discover and bind all meta and feature files in that directory and execute all the features.
+When launched on a directory, Gwen will recursively discover and bind all meta and feature files in that directory and execute all the features.

 Set default environment